datalad-handbook/book/docs/basics/101-115-symlinks.rst

 the additional step of *unlocking* file content, either by hand with the :command:`datalad unlock` command, or within :command:`datalad run` using the ``-o``/``--output`` flag.

-There is one detail about DataLad datasets that we haven't covered yet.
+There is one detail about DataLad datasets that we have not covered yet.
 Its both a crucial aspect to understanding certain aspects of a dataset, but it is also a potential source of confusion that we want to eradicate.